raspberrypilearning/safeguarding-module/en/step_6.md

 ### Types of abuse: sexual abuse

-Sexual abuse occurs when a child is used by another person for their gratification or sexual arousal, or for that of others.
+Sexual abuse occurs when a young person is used by another person for their gratification or sexual arousal, or for that of others.
 This doesn't have to be physical contact and it can happen online.
-Sometimes the child won't understand that what's happening to them is abuse.
+Sometimes the young person won't understand that what's happening to them is abuse.
 They may not even understand that it's wrong.

 [Further resources and definition from the NSPCC (UK)](https://www.nspcc.org.uk/what-is-child-abuse/types-of-abuse/child-sexual-abuse/)

 ### Types of abuse: radicalisation

-Children at risk of radicalisation may be victims of other forms of abuse, such as bullying or discrimnation, that make them easy targets for extremists.
+Young people at risk of radicalisation may be victims of other forms of abuse, such as bullying or discrimnation, that make them easy targets for extremists.

 Radicalisation can be difficult to notice, as it is similar to some normal teenage behaviours.
-Here are some signs that a person or group might be attempting to radicalise a child:
+Here are some signs that a person or group might be attempting to radicalise a young person:

-- The child isolates themselves from family and friends
+- The young person isolates themselves from family and friends
-- The child talks as if from a scripted speech
+- The young person talks as if from a scripted speech
-- The child is unwilling or unable to discuss their views
+- The young person is unwilling or unable to discuss their views
-- The child shows a suddenly disrespectful attitude towards others
+- The young person shows a suddenly disrespectful attitude towards others
-- The child has increased levels of anger
+- The young person has increased levels of anger
-- The child is increasingly secretive, especially around internet use
+- The young person is increasingly secretive, especially around internet use

 [Further resources and definition from the NSPCC (UK)](https://www.nspcc.org.uk/keeping-children-safe/reporting-abuse/dedicated-helplines/protecting-children-from-radicalisation/)